The-Nefarious-Developer/eclipse-ai-assistant/README.md

 Additional model compatibilities may be introduced in the near future :)

-> **Privacy Information** <br>
-We know how privacy is important and ensure that all communication handled by the plugin is secure **is a must**.
-Here's how your data is managed:
-> - **Data Flow:** All communication facilitated by the plugin occurs exclusively between Eclipse and the SAP AI Core model APIs.
-No external intermediaries are involved.
-> - **Data Storage:** Any data processed or generated during plugin usage is stored locally within Eclipse's memory mechanism, ensuring it remains private and confined to your development environment. <br>
->
-> By keeping all operations local and secure, the plugin should provide a trustworthy and seamless experience.

 ## Motivation

 The official Joule version for ADT is being rolled out exclusively for S/4HANA Private Cloud and SAP BTP, ABAP Environment at the end of Q1 of 2025.
 But don’t worry, this plugin was created to bridges the gap!
-It introduces an AI-powered chat interface that seamlessly connects other types of SAP systems to large language models (LLMs) through SAP AI Core.
+It introduces an AI-powered chat interface that seamlessly connects other types of SAP systems to large language models (LLMs) through different AI providers.

 The idea is to open the door to integrate SAP ABAP development with new models and innovative features that could emerge from the expanding possibilities of AI.